Workers' Compensation Risks for Mechanics

 • Always secure vehicles.

-• Wear safety equipment.
+• Wear appropriate safety equipment.

 • Use proper lifting techniques.

-• Employ tools when lifting heavy objects.
+• Employ tools or lifts when handling heavy objects.

-• Keep the shop clean.
+• Keep the shop clean and free of trip hazards.

 The Workers' Compensation risk for mechanics is high.
 Protect yourself as you work and make sure your employer carries the right Workers' Compensation insurance in case you're injured or become ill on the job.